Urgently looking for low maintenance front yard ideas? Then you’ve come to the right place!

 11. Create a Colorful Border

-You can see that not all front yard ideas call for the planting of trees or other vegetation.
+You can see that not all front yard ideas call for planting trees or other vegetation.

 Also, you might use exquisite paint to decorate the house’s boundary.